lem0nSec/Alcatraz/src/README.md

 ```

-The \_prepareStoreAddress and \_storeAddress procedures are responsible for storing the resolved function address in Kernel32AddressTable.
+The \_prepareStoreAddress and \_storeAddress procedures are responsible for storing the resolved function addresses in Kernel32AddressTable.

 ```asm